savini98/jac-chat-buddy/Assignmnet Docs/Assignment_3.md

 ### Should Include
 1. Chat interface,
 2. Display the entire session conversation.
+3. A button to create a new chat session.

 ### Assumptions
 1. Consider only the operation of the TODO node.